varigence/docs/bimlflex/06-technologies/06.02-technology-adf/project-batch-structure-in-adf.md

 ---
 # Projects and Batch structures for ADF

-The BimlFlex [Batch](xref:bimlflex-reference-documentation-Batches) and [Project](xref:bimlflex-reference-documentation-Projects) configuration in the [BimlFlex App](xref:metadata-editors-overview) define the way how data logistics are organized.
+The BimlFlex [Batch](xref:bimlflex-reference-documentation-batch-entity) and [Project](xref:bimlflex-reference-documentation-project-entity) configuration in the [BimlFlex Application](xref:bimlflex-editors-overview) define the way how data logistics are organized.

 In BimlFlex, a Batch definition ultimately governs which data logistics processes are executed in the same group or container.
 A Batch can belong to more than one Project, and Projects themselves can be configured as a hierarchy (using the Parent Project concept).